Plagues And People by William H. McNeill - Test

 B) The impact of diseases on human history

-C) The history of medicine
+C) The development of vaccines

-D) The development of vaccines
+D) The evolution of bacteria

 • 2.
 According to McNeill, which disease had the greatest impact on European history during the Middle Ages?